GPBA Professional Training Standards for Breathworkers

 8. Printed Materials

-Requirement: All students are to receive a list of recommended reading including books, articles, resources, etc. Where possible or appropriate trainers are to provide study manuals, copies of handouts, etc. Materials that are required and which of these are included in the training fee are to be specified clearly.
+Requirement: All students are to receive a list of recommended reading, including books, articles, resources, etc. Where possible or appropriate, trainers are to provide study manuals, copies of handouts, etc. Materials that are required and which of these are included in the training fee are to be specified clearly.

 9. Trainers

-Requirement: Breathwork trainers have themselves completed a formal training program in group work and training.
+Requirement: Breathwork trainers have themselves completed a formal training program in groupwork and training.
 This can include an element of apprenticeship.
-They are to have been working as a Breathwork practitioner for a minimum of 2.5 years prior to becoming a Breathwork trainer.
+They are to have been working as a breathwork practitioner for a minimum of 2.5 years prior to becoming a breathwork trainer.

-They have an understanding of the ways adults learn and of the fundamental concepts of adult education and methodology, i.e. empowerment, group work, equality, self and professional evaluation, etc. There should be a minimum of two trainers.
+They demonstrate integrity in their personal and professional life.
+They have good communication skills, organizational abilities, and the ability to work as a part of a team.
+They have an understanding of the ways adults learn and of the fundamental concepts of adult education and methodology i.e. empowerment, groupwork, equality, self and professional evaluation, etc. There should be a minimum of two trainers.

 Recommended: Trainers who have graduated from schools other than the one in which they are working are to be included in the training team.